qiujuer/Genius-Android/README.md

 ToolKit.runOnMainThreadSync(Runnable runnable);
 // Asynchronous into the main thread, without waiting for ToolKit.runOnMainThreadAsync(Runnable runnable);
+// Synchronously But the child thread just wait for the waitTime long
+// @param runnable Runnable Interface
+// @param waitTime wait for the main thread run Time
+// @param cancel   on the child thread cancel the runnable task ToolKit.runOnMainThreadSync(Runnable runnable, int waitTime, boolean cancel)

 // "bitmap" is to be processed images
 // "radius" is picture is fuzzy radius